Joe Cuba

-Joe Cuba (April 22, 1931 – February 15, 2009), was an American conga drummer of Puerto Rican descent widely regarded as the "Father of Latin Boogaloo".
+Gilberto Miguel Calderón (April 22, 1931 – February 15, 2009), known professionally as Joe Cuba, was an American conga drummer of Puerto Rican descent who was widely regarded as the "Father of Latin Boogaloo".

 Early years

-Joe Cuba (birth name: Gilberto Miguel Calderón) was born in Harlem, New York, United States.
-Cuba's parents moved from Puerto Rico to New York City in the late 1920s, and settled in Spanish Harlem, a Latino community located in Manhattan.
-Cuba was raised in an apartment building, where his father had become the owner of a candy store, located on the ground floor (street level floor).
+Gilberto Miguel Calderón was born in Harlem, New York, United States.
+Calderón's parents moved from Puerto Rico to New York City in the late 1920s, and settled in Spanish Harlem, a Latino community located in Manhattan.
+Calderón was raised in an apartment building, where his father had become the owner of a candy store, located on the ground floor (street level floor).
 His father had organized a stickball club called the Young Devils.
 Stickball was the main sport activity of the neighborhood.
-After Cuba broke a leg he took up playing the conga and continued to practice with the conga between school and his free time.
+After Calderón broke a leg he took up playing the conga and continued to practice with the conga between school and his free time.
 Eventually, he graduated from high school and joined a band.